lemlac/mulem/docs/reference.md

 i -= 1   -- i = i - 1
 ```

-The pipeline assignment operator `=> x` is reversed from normal assignment `x =`.
-This is an intential design choice.
-To get rid of `=> x` and use standard assignment syntax, you would have to either:

-1. Accept verbose boilerplate such as `mu x = 0; ... |> (do x = $; $) |> ...`.
-2. Destroy Mulem's safety guarantees against the `if x = 1` bug.
-3. Force explicit mutable closure captures for simple pipeline steps.

-None of those options are good.
-Therefore, the "bipolar" visual flow of `=> x` (looking right for the variable name instead of left) isn't a design flaw—it's a deliberate, necessary syntactic feature required to keep pipelines elegant while preserving Mulem's safety rules.
-It acts as a specific "pipeline-mode" operator.
-When developers see `|>`, their brains are already shifted into "left-to-right data flow" mode, so `=> x` naturally matches that directional momentum.

 ### Function Calls

 Function can be called in 3 ways: